alexpevzner/sane-airscan/sane-airscan.5.md

     [options]
-    ; If there are a lot of scanners around and you are only ; interested in few of them, disable auto discovery and ; configure scanners manually
+    ; If there are a lot of scanners around and you are only ; interested in few of them, disable auto discovery and ; configure scanners manually.
     discovery = enable | disable

     ; Choose what SANE apps will show in a list of devices:
-    ; scanner network name (the default) or hardware model name model = network | hardware
+    ; scanner network name (the default) or hardware model name. model = network | hardware

     ; If device supports both eSCL and WSD protocol, sane-airscan ; may either choose the "best" protocol automatically, or ; expose all variants for user, allowing manual protocol selection.
-    ; The default is "auto"
+    ; The default is "auto".
     protocol = auto | manual

     ; Discovery of WSD devices may be "fast" or "full".
 The "fast"